oslomet-arx-as-a-service/Rapport/test-documentation/test-documentation.md

 - #### Code Climate
  Code Climate is used as a static code analysis tool.
-For each new push to the version control host a Code Climate job is started, in this job Code Climate scans the codes and reports back a list of issues it finds.
+For each new push to the repository a Code Climate build is started, in this build Code Climate scans the codes and reports back a list of issues it finds.
 Code Climate also gets a test coverage result from Travis which is then given a grade.
 The team used this grade to see if a new feature has been tested.
-The grade will decrease if a new feature is pushed to the version control host without it being tested.
+The grade will decrease if a new feature is pushed to the repository without it being tested.

  <images of code climate>